cybersamx/go-recipes/reflect/equality/README.md

 # Reflection-Based Equality

-This recipe on Go (deep) equality operation using the `reflect.DeepEqual` to compare 2 values.
+An example of equality operation using the `reflect.DeepEqual` function to compare 2 values.

 ## Setup